The Denial of the World from an Impartial View

 4. Does the paper insinuate that we should deny the Casino?
 Would it not be a naturalistic fallacy to draw this conclusion?

-The positive or negative evaluation of the casino by the utilitarians follows from evaluative premises (e.g. surveys) and is therefore not a naturalistic fallacy.
-The paper suggests that the global balance could be negative, but does not raise a claim.
+But the positive or negative evaluation of the casino follows from evaluative premises (e.g. surveys on subjective life satisfaction).
+Furthermore the paper suggests that the global balance could be negative and not that it is in fact negative.
+There is no normative claim with regard to the result of the evaluation.
 The mindset is Socratic scepticism.

 5. Does the paper deliver an argument for negative utilitarianism?

 Most utilitarians consider the Buddhist world view to be irrational, because they think that the global balance of subjective life satisfaction is positive.
 The paper suggests that the symmetric and linear metric of surveys on life satisfaction – seen from an “objective” view – represents a distortion.
-They paper delivers an argument for negative utilitarianism insofar, as this distortion should be corrected.
+The paper delivers an argument for negative utilitarianism insofar, as the distorted perception should be corrected.
 For more information on this topic see Negative Utilitarianism and Justice.

 6. Should negative utilitarians deny the Casino?